cogini/elixir-deploy-template/README.md

 # Changes

-Following are all the steps used to set up this repo.
+Following are the steps used to set up this repo.

 It all began with a new Phoenix project: